Reach Up in Vermont (TANF)

 Call 1-800-479-6151 during business hours ((Monday to Thursday, 8AM to 5:45 PM, Fridays, 8AM – 4:15 PM).
 You can also visit a district office or click here for a list of other organizations that can help.

 What else do I need to Know?

 To keep maximum Reach Up benefits, you'll need to spend a certain number of hours each week either working or participating in approved activities that will lead to a job.
 The number of hours you will be required to work, or participate in approved work activities, will depend on your children's ages and your family situation.

 You may not have to work or engage in work activities right away if:

 While Reach Up provides you with benefits and services, you are expected to follow your family development plan.
 If you do not follow your plan, your financial assistance grant may be reduced.

 Your Reach Up cash assistance will be deposited directly into your bank account through direct deposit.
-If you do not have a bank account, you will receive your cash assistance on an EBT (electronic benefit transfer) card called Vermont Express.
-Click here to learn more about how the card works and where it can be used.
+If you don't have a bank account, you'll receive your cash assistance on an EBT (electronic benefit transfer) card called Vermont Express.
+Click here to learn how the card works and where it can be used.